 Developing countries were willing to move faster in making major decisions on climate change related issues including mitigation, adaptation, finance, technology and emerging issues such as “loss and damage”.
 Kyoto Protocol somehow managed to survive with US, Canada, Japan and Russia opting out of it.
 That resulted in the virtual collapse of the market value of carbon.

-Given all these constraints, the enthusiasm of continuing with the climate negotiation process with all actors participating is a sign of hope.
+The negotiation continues at a low key Given all these constraints, the enthusiasm of continuing with the climate negotiation process with all actors participating is a sign of hope.
 However, one pessimistic scenario that lack of agreement may take climate change negotiations down the route of trade negotiation impasse.
 Such a disastrous outcome in the near future cannot be ruled out totally, if serious commitment to carbon reduction (mitigation) and rapid risk reduction (adaptation and financial allocation) is not assured.

 But science is becoming stronger and louder.
 Climate change is becoming one of the centre points of research by multi-disciplinary approaches across the world, both in northern and southern countries and through many collaborative initiatives.
 Major reduction in carbon (mitigation) to change the course of major impacts does not seem to have succeeded.
 More extreme events are being experienced and adaptation efforts, particularly in developing countries have been initiated.
 There is a greater demand for fund transfer from Annex-1 (industrialised) countries to developing and least developed countries.
 The call for climate justice is becoming louder.

-Bangladesh is being established as one of the most vulnerable countries if not the most vulnerable country.
+In the Bangladesh context Bangladesh is being established as one of the most vulnerable countries if not the most vulnerable country.
 Recent modeling research shows that besides all the other impacts (sea level rise, increased cyclone, floods, drought river bank erosion, erratic rainfall, migration, health impacts, threats to food and water securities) Chittagong Hill-Tracts is likely to be exposed to similar total amount of rainfall concentrated over a shorter period, enhancing the probability of flooding and increased land slides.

 It is in such a context that a large delegation from Bangladesh went to Doha to participate in COP 18 and raise the concerns of Bangladesh’s vulnerability and share its achievements on the global climate change with other countries’ delegations.

-The delegates from 191 countries gathered in Doha, Qatar and attended the UN Conference of the Parties (CoP-18) in late November to early December 2012.
+The COP-18 process The delegates from 191 countries gathered in Doha, Qatar and attended the UN Conference of the Parties (CoP-18) in late November to early December 2012.
 Over 17,000 participants (involving government negotiators, climate scientists, environmental activists and social development and human right groups) attended the COP as well as in various parallel sessions and side events to influence the global decisions for an immediate agreement of the nations (in relation to second commitment of Kyoto Protocol) and urgent actions in mitigation, adaptation, resource allocation and technology transfer.
 The President of Qatar termed it as a “golden opportunity” to make progress on a new global climate deal, but the CoP-18 ended with a weak “Doha Climate Gateway”, which allows the negotiation process up to 2015 to agree on a more appropriate structure and wider targets for the second commitment period of KP.

 It is acclaimed that the continuation of KP beyond December 2012 (though it is agreed only by few of the original KP parties and at a relatively low level of target for emission reduction) saved the global negotiation process and created a window to take up the process to an ambitious target level by involving the major emitters including the USA within 2015.
 This was an attempt to keep the ailing KP alive with some emergency support.

-The negotiation process was mainly dominated by the USA, their allies and major groups including the European Union, BASIC group, LDC, AOSIS and African group.
+Major negotiation groups, priorities and outcomes The negotiation process was mainly dominated by the USA, their allies and major groups including the European Union, BASIC group, LDC, AOSIS and African group.
 The BASIC group (with Brazil, South Africa, India and China) played a key role in Doha and called for more ambitious emission reduction targets from the developed countries as well as demanded finance, capacity building and technology transfer for both mitigation and adaptation.

 The representatives from the Least Developed Countries (LDC) and poor countries felt that climate change action and poverty alleviation must be integrated.
 In Doha, they demanded an ambitious new KP second period with higher commitment from developed countries and BASIC group which would be consistent to contain global temperature rise within 1.5 degree Celsius and annual climate finance of USD 60 billion from now until 2015.